 "Pot-in-pot" describes a nursery production system that uses containers (production pots) placed inside permanent in-ground containers (socket pots).
-Potin-pot is used for the production of caliper-sized shade trees, flowering trees, and large shrubs.
-The pot-in-pot system combines many of the benefits of field production with the marketing flexibility of container production.
+Pot-inpot is used for the production of caliper-sized shade trees, flowering trees, and large shrubs.
+The pot-inpot system combines many of the benefits of field production with the marketing flexibility of container production.
 Container-grown plants can be sold at any time of year and with relatively short notice, whereas harvesting of field-grown plants requires more planning and is typically not done during the summer or extremely wet periods.
-Advantages of pot-in-pot versus above-ground container production include: root protection from extreme hot and cold temperatures, greater pot stability for reduced tipping over, and ability of plants to both grow and overwinter in a single fixed location.
+Plants grown or held in a container for too long will become "potbound" and decrease in quality, therefore, planning for the production and marketing cycle is important.
+Advantages of pot-in-pot versus aboveground container production include: root protection from extreme hot and cold temperatures, greater pot stability for reduced tipping over, and ability of plants to both grow and overwinter in a single fixed location.